 Our first priority is to protect the health and safety of our staff and inmates.
 All CDOC employees that interface with the public, interact with inmates or parolees, or who enter into facilities as part of their job assignment will be required to receive the COVID-19 vaccine.

-CDOC will also require other state employees, contract employees, visitors, volunteers and vendors who enter a prison facility to be vaccinated against COVID-19 (with some accommodations made for extenuating circumstances).
+CDOC will also require other state employees, contract employees, volunteers and vendors who enter a prison facility to be vaccinated against COVID-19 (with some accommodations made for extenuating circumstances).

 We know this has been a difficult time, and we appreciate your cooperation in keeping our facilities safe.

 Inmates and their visitors are accountable to conduct themselves in such a manner as to not bring suspicion nor discredit upon themselves or be disruptive or offend the sensibilities of other visitors.
 Visitors and inmates are required to obey all staff instructions and to comply with all Administrative Regulations.

 A short embrace and brief closed mouth kiss may be permitted at the beginning and at the end of each visit.
 During visits, inmates may hold hands with their visitors.
 Visiting conditions will permit informal communication and reasonable levels of physical contact between inmate and visitors.
 In instances of substantiated security risks, the Administrative Head may establish non-contact visiting areas.
 Body contacts between inmates and visitors other than these will not be permitted.